 The learnings from project implementation will help us to continue and improve the best practices to get better results in the future.
 Negative impacts will give us the idea and knowledge to avoid the unproductive practices.

 On completion of the project we will repeat the methods we used to establish baseline levels to determine what changes have occurred.
-We will hire external experts to do the evaluation.
+We will hire external experts to do the evaluation (if the budgeted amount is not enough to cover the cost of an external consultant, BMM will contribute additional funds).
 Based on their final report participants will be given guidelines and suggestion how to carry forward the best practices in right manner.
 A team of MCSFI and MCC staff will also participate in the end evaluation.

 *Specifically, what feedback mechanism will allow participants to safely provide feedback or name grievances about the work, and how will you receive that information?
 Consider any gender and power issues that may influence whether or not you hear from all participants.